Ambitions for theory in the physics of life: Introduction

-Our most complete theories of the natural world certainly have parameters \cite{cahn_96}, but there is a sense that if we are focused too much on these parameters then we are doing something wrong.
-If parameters proliferate, we take this as a sign that we are missing some additional level of unification that could relate these many parameters to one another; if our qualitative explanation of phenomena hinges on precise quantitative adjustment of parameters, then we search for the hidden dynamics that could make this apparent fine tuning happen more naturally.
-Some of the greatest triumphs of modern theoretical physics are nearly free from parameters---the BCS theory of superconductivity \cite{bcs}, the renormalization group theory of critical phenomena \cite{wilson_75,parisi_88,zinn-justin_89,cardy_96}, the theory of the fractional quantum Hall effect \cite{laughlin_83}, and more.
-Importantly, these examples refer not to a rarefied world of interactions among small numbers of elementary particles, but rather to the properties of real, macroscopic materials, with all their chemical complexities.
+In the traditional core of theoretical physics our models of the world have parameters \cite{cahn_96}, but somehow fitting these parameters does not seem to be the central focus.
+We assume that if there are too many parameters there must be something that unifies them, and if we need to set these parameters precisely to non--generic values we hope there is some extra dynamics that can make this happen more naturally.
+More strongly, their are spectacular successes which are almost parameter independent, such as the BCS theory of superconductivity \cite{bcs}, the renormalization group theory of critical phenomena \cite{wilson_75,parisi_88,zinn-justin_89,cardy_96}, the theory of the fractional quantum Hall effect \cite{laughlin_83}, and more.
+These theories make detailed quantitative predictions about the properties of real materials, despite the complexity of these materials on an atomic scale.
 In fact the periodic table of the elements, and hence most of the rules of chemical bonding, can be derived from quantum mechanics by knowing only one parameter ($\alpha \sim 1/137$), and even this isn't so important in the first rows of the table.
-Perhaps ironically, the standard model of elementary particles has many more parameters \cite{cahn_96}, but non--trivial predictions that are the foundation for our confidence in this model can be nearly parameter--free, as with the connection of deep inelastic scattering experiments to the asymptotic freedom of QCD \cite{gross+wilczek_73,politzer_73,callan+gross_73,newman_04}.
+Perhaps ironically, the standard model of elementary particles has many more parameters \cite{cahn_96}, but non--trivial predictions that are the foundation for our confidence in this model are nearly parameter--free, as with the connection of deep inelastic scattering experiments to the asymptotic freedom of QCD \cite{gross+wilczek_73,politzer_73,callan+gross_73,newman_04}.

 Not all our efforts at theorizing reach the lofty heights of BCS or QCD.
 But generations of theoretical physicists have developed a distaste for highly parameterized models, and by and large this bias has served the community well.\footnote{It will be interesting to see whether this view survives the current revolution in artificial intelligence.} If we need 50+ parameters to describe one genetic network in one organism, and there are no principles that cut through the arbitrariness of these parameters, then we will be led to a different model for each of the many different genetic networks relevant in the life of complex organisms.
 The same concern applies to other classes of processes.
 The resulting collection of independent models for each of many different but related phenomena is almost the opposite of the physicist's search for unification.